sharond106/final-project/README.md

 ![screenshot](lights.gif)

 ## L-system
-- The tree is created using 5 different expansion rules and many, many drawing rules
+- The tree is created using 5 different expansion rules and many, many drawing rules.
+I started with
 - Many drawing operations use randomness to pick an angle that will control how to draw a branch or pine needle
-- There are 3 different objs used
+- There are 3 different objs used for: trunk/branch, pine needle, light

 Helpful links:
 http://paulbourke.net/fractals/lsys/